-The business written by syndicate 5623 is ceded from syndicate 3623, for which syndicate 5623 pays a profit commission.
-This profit commission payable is disclosed in note 6 and the overrider commission is included within operating expenses.
-The proportion of overrider commission in respect of unearned premium is deferred at the balance sheet date and recognised in later periods when the related premiums are earned.
+The business written by syndicate 6107 is ceded from syndicates 2623 and 623, for which syndicate 6107 pays an overrider commission and a profit commission.
+The profit commission payable is disclosed in note 6 and the overrider commission is included within operating expenses.